shuhei/knowledge/make.md

 - The first target is treated as the default target (It can be changed by `.DEFAULT_TARGET := foo` as of Make 3.81)
 - Use file names as targets if possible
-- List up dependencies of a target.
-Dependencies can be files (targets or not) or phony targets.
-List up depended files to be able to re-build when they change (avoid `make: 'foo' is up to date`).
+- List up prerequisites of a target.
+Prerequisites can be files (targets or not) or phony targets.
+List up prerequisites to be able to re-build when they change (avoid `make: 'foo' is up to date`).
 - Put `.PHONY` before non-file-name targets

 ```make